fluxcd/flagger/README.md

     * halt rollout if percentage is under the specified threshold
 * increase canary traffic wight by 10% till it reaches 100%
     * halt rollout while canary request success rate is under the threshold
-    * halt rollout while canary request duration are over the threshold
+    * halt rollout while canary request duration P99 is over the threshold
     * halt rollout if the primary or canary deployment becomes unhealthy
     * halt rollout while canary deployment is being scaled up/down by HPA
 * promote canary to primary